 Because a down payment lowers the amount owed, your monthly payments will be lower, which means you may qualify for a more expensive vehicle.

-For example, you may be looking at a car which would have payments of $450 per month but you only qualify for a loan with payments up to $420 per month.
+For example, you may be looking at a car that would have a monthly payment of $450 but you only qualify for a loan with a monthly payment of up to $420 per month.

 If you increase your down payment to decrease the amount you need to be financed, you may lower your monthly payments to the correct amount to get qualified.